-While the College understands that marital situations are unique and divorce is a reality, the College will allow anyone who is divorced to apply for the bachelor of arts in Christian studies pastoral track or associate programs.
-Certain courses within the BACS pastoral track and associate degree will, however, be relegated to those who are called and meet the qualifications of a pastor or overseer in 1 Timothy 3:1-7 and Titus 1:5-9 (men only, not divorced, spouse not divorced).
+The College understands that marital situations are unique and divorce is a reality, however certain courses within the BACS and associate degrees will, be relegated to those who are called and meet the qualifications of a pastor or overseer in 1 Timothy 3:1-7 and Titus 1:5-9 (men only, not divorced, spouse not divorced).
 This regulation applies without exception both to those who are innocent parties of divorce and to others.
 Such a policy does not judge the manner of life of any divorced person.